Women and men may choose to preserve their fertility for various reasons, allowing them to decide when to start their dream family.

 Healthy WomenWomen who want to get pregnant in the future may choose to freeze their eggs.
 Fertility decreases with age, but preservation keeps the option open for patients who may be unsure of their timeline, giving them access to healthy eggs at any time.

-Cancer PatientsCancer treatments such as chemotherapy or radiation can damage ovarian function and sperm, affecting your reproductive health.
-We'll help you understand your options before undergoing cancer treatment and create a plan together.
+Cancer PatientsCancer treatments such as chemotherapy or radiation can damage ovarian function as well as testicular health and sperm, affecting your reproductive health.
+We'll help you understand your options before undergoing cancer treatment and creating a plan.

 Medical ConditionsMedical conditions such as endometriosis, uterine fibroids, or treatment for autoimmune diseases can affect fertility and ovarian function.
 Certain genetic diseases are also linked to potential infertility.